starkyru/shop-com-test/README.md

 # shop-com-test
-This is a test app for Market Amerika.
+This is a test app for the Market America.

 ## Building the app
 Run `yarn` to install dependencies and then run `npx pod-install ios` to install pods for ios.